Ex-FBI leader Andrew McCabe wins back pension in Justice Dept. settlement after he was fired under Trump

 The relationship between Trump and McCabe, whose FBI career began in 1996, was fraught from the start.
 McCabe was named deputy director by Comey in 2016.
 However, the former career law enforcement official has alleged that Trump in one of their early talks called his wife, Jill McCabe, a “loser” because of her failed run for a state Senate seat in Virginia.

-Trump denied that, but frequently launched public attacks against McCabe, branding him part of a “deep state” conducting a “witch hunt” against him.
+Trump denied that but frequently launched public attacks against McCabe, branding him part of a “deep state” conducting a “witch hunt” against him.

 After McCabe’s retirement plans were reported in December 2017, Trump tweeted, “FBI Deputy Director Andrew McCabe is racing the clock to retire with full benefits.
 90 days to go?!!!”